 #cta-visual-pb#<cta-title>Want to build product pages for your ecommerce store?<cta-title>Explore all the elements you can use to increase your product sales with Shogun’s Elements Library.Start building now

-Wholesale is extremely popular and has experienced month-over-month growth in sales since May 2020.
+Wholesale selling is extremely popular and has experienced month-over-month growth in sales since May 2020.

 But what exactly is wholesale?